arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-13
+# Lab 13

-## User story
-As a user, I would like to group features together to create more complex layouts.

-## Concepts
-- Chains
-- Multiple features

-## New files:
-- `/components/chains/default.jsx`
-- `/components/chains/grid.jsx`

-## What's next
 This branch gives us the major components for creating a manually curated page (albeit a simple one) within PageBuilder.
 Let's do another exercise to practice what we've learned so far!
 Switch to `exercise-02` for examples.

-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the twelfth user story (task Fusion-12), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-12 instead.

 After completing `exercise-02` return here and we'll start on this branch's user story.

-## Task: User Story 13
-As a user, I would like to use my feature pack for multiple sites within my organization
+In this lab, lets use the feature pack we have for multiple sites within my organization

-## Guide
 1. We will be modifying the content source to handle multiple sites.
 Here are some best practices for [multisite](https://cmg.arcpublishing.com/alc/arc-products/pagebuilder/user-docs/how-to-prepare-for-pagebuilder-multisite/).

 2. Since we are working locally and are not using site service, we need to add multiple sites to our mock website file to approximate what we would see if there were multiple sites in site service.

-3. Add the following sites to `mocks/siteservice/api/v3/website`
+3. Add the following sites to `mocks/siteservice/api/v3/website`.
+This is only used locally, as in sandbox/prod environments this data comes from what is configured in `Sites`
 ```
 {
     "_id": "the-bugle",